 From running to football to fencing, 3D printing is innovating the manufacturing of sporting goods.
 The convenience, customization and quality is drawing more and more companies towards it.
 As the technology gains more traction, we expect to see more athletes sporting additively manufactured accessories.

-Featured images courtesy of Zweikampf, University of Sheffield, Pinarello & Arielle Rausin.
+Featured images courtesy of Zweikampf, University of Sheffield, Pinarello & Arielle Rausin, the NFL & Business Journal.